USU 1320: History and Civilization

 Its design adds further evidence that this emperor's genius lies behind the Pantheon.
 At the top of the dome is a circular opening called the oculus—oculus means "eye" in Latin—which lets in a round shaft of light that at different times of year illuminates different niches and was meant to function originally in at least two distinct ways.
 First, it acted as a spotlight which over the course of the year gave fair and measured visibility to the various deities, foreign and native, whose statues inhabited the niches around the dome's interior.
 Second, the oculus also served as a calendar marking time, uniting the Roman world under the aegis of the only absolutely equitable system of measurement they knew, the clock of heaven itself.
 So it's a good guess that the answer to the Pantheon's riddle is Hadrian: the emperor, the tourist, the collector, the consolidator, the man who sought to bring cultural and religious unity to the panoply of cults his empire embraced.

 But why, then, is Agrippa's name on the front?
 The answer to that riddle is not nearly so hard as the first.
-In constructing the Pantheon, Hadrian was, in fact, refurbishing a temple built a century before by Marcus Agrippa, and because the emperor's all-encompassing love of Rome included also a respect for the glory of the Roman past, Hadrian left the facade of Agrippa's old temple in place and merely added what lies behind it: the awe-inspiring dome, the statues' niches, the calendrical oculus and the global perfection which so stunned barbarian marauders pillaging Rome several centuries later that they stopped dead in their tracks upon entering the building, utterly overwhelmed with its wonder, and couldn't bring themselves to destroy it.
+In constructing the Pantheon, Hadrian was, in fact, refurbishing a temple built a century before by Marcus Agrippa, and because the emperor's all-encompassing love of Rome included also a respect for the glory of the Roman past, Hadrian left the facade of Agrippa's old temple in place and merely added what lies behind: the awe-inspiring dome, the statues' niches, the calendrical oculus and the global perfection which so stunned barbarian marauders pillaging Rome several centuries later that they stopped dead in their tracks upon entering the building, utterly overwhelmed by its wonder, and couldn't bring themselves to destroy it.

 Thus, in the end, the Pantheon is a masterpiece unsigned.
 Like a Medieval cathedral, it's the work of many geniuses, men who do not as a rule engrave their names on their art but ascribe its brilliance to God—or, in Hadrian's case, to all gods.
 And so again a holy structure does not just stand, but stands for something, building on inspiration and rising towards some hope, in this case a plea for religious and cultural unity.
 It was a message most pertinent to Hadrian's world which for all its seeming tranquillity seethed with dissenting voices and murmurs of protestation against Rome's stern dominion.
 This was the Empire's final answer to the laments of Tacitus and others who longed for the freedom to dissent and rebel, no matter the carnage that ensued.

 If anything then, the Pantheon is Hadrian's architectural prayer for peace, a cultural synthesis to match the quiet and order which the Romans had imposed through force.
-And typical of this sage and seasoned ruler, his wish could not have been more salient or far-sighted.
+And typical of this sage and seasoned ruler, his wish could not have been more salient or foresighted.
 For it was, in fact, the disenfranchised and despised, those branded "barbarian" and denied a role in Rome's triumphal pageant, who would later bring the Empire down, among them a people whose deity was never given a niche in the Pantheon, but that wasn't Hadrian's fault.
 These people's god insisted on having no statue.

 The later Romans corrected that oversight and gave the Christian God his architectural due.
 The Church of Hagia Sophia in Constantinople (Istanbul in modern Turkey)—hagia sophia means "holy wisdom" in Greek—is arguably both the last great Roman structure and the first great Medieval church and, like so much of the Byzantine civilization which built it, this sacred edifice straddles time.
 That is, in form it looks back to the Roman Pantheon but its design is informed throughout with the sort of religious iconography which would dominate architecture in the Middle Ages to come.
 If no longer a Christian church—today it serves as an Islamic mosque—its structure still reveals its original purpose and reflects the age when it was first conceived.

 Built during the reign of the Byzantine emperor Justinian (r.
 527-565 CE; see Chapter 1), Hagia Sophia was the consummate building of its day.
 Outstripping even the Pantheon in size, it encompasses an enormous interior space and, like its pagan predecessor, is topped with a soaring dome.
 Justinian and Hagia Sophia, in fact, share much in common: both sat at the center of life in the eastern half of the Roman Empire, but both in their own way looked to the West with hungry eyes.
 That is, just as Justinian sought to reclaim Italy from the barbarians who had overrun it in the generation preceding (after 476 CE), the architects of Hagia Sophia strove to best the monuments of ancient Rome.
-Moreover, Justinian's ultimate failure to assert his rule in Italy underlay the very construction of the church itself, because in building it the emperor hoped to turn his capital at Constantinople into a "new Rome" in the East, a city which would rival and even surpass the city he tried but couldn't reclaim as his own.
+Moreover, Justinian's ultimate failure to assert his rule in Italy underlay the very construction of the church itself, because in building it the emperor hoped to turn his capital at Constantinople into a "new Rome" in the East, a city which would rival and even surpass the one he tried but couldn't reclaim as his own.

 Like the other structures we've examined, this building's design reflects the disposition of its age.
 From the outside, Hagia Sophia is actually not much to look at, which is exactly the point.
-By the time Christianity triumphed in the later stages of the Roman Empire, exteriors of every sort had come to be distrusted, seen as facades and shells that delude the eye and distract from the real truth of inner being, what's in a person's heart, what God sees.
+By the time Christianity triumphed in the later stages of the Roman Empire, exteriors of all sorts had come to be distrusted, seen as facades and shells that delude the eye and distract from the real truth of inner being, what's in a person's heart, what God sees.
 Thus, as visitors approach Hagia Sophia, they find an unimpressive structure, a building which, to be perfectly honest, looks rather dumpy.

 Then they go inside.
-One of most astonishing spaces ever conceived, the church has recessed windows around the base of its enormous dome which from beneath cannot be seen and leave the impression that the dome has no supporting walls, but instead floats on shafts of light, held up only by God's will and luminous presence.
+One of most astonishing spaces ever conceived, the church has recessed windows around the base of its enormous dome which from beneath cannot be seen and give the impression that the dome has no supporting walls, but instead floats on shafts of light, held up only by God's will, His luminous presence.
 There is no Bach cantata, no Renaissance fresco, no way in any form of art to affirm the divine presence more clearly, or demonstrate the importance of the interior life so central in Christian worship.
 Like the Pantheon, then, Hagia Sophia uses light to send its message, a prayer expressed as a building, another plea for peace but not for an Empire so much as the soul of the worshipper inside.

 Now, walk inside a Medieval cathedral and look up, because that's what you're meant to do.
-Virtually everything in a cathedral's designed to direct your eye, your heart, your soul upwards, to heaven.
+Virtually everything in a cathedral's designed to direct your eye, your heart, your soul upward, to heaven.
 The stained glass admits the light of the sun, tinted to focus your vision and your mind more clearly on the images God sends down: the angels, the doves and covenants that construe divine reality, that blinding, elusive, higher truth.
 More than that, the roof vaults upwards aspiring—as you should—to the grandeur soaring over your head.
 It's hard to imagine a building that functions better at what it was built to do.
 Those who have any sensibility for things religious will find it hard not to pray in such a structure.

 But as time passed, so did wondrous veneers, which opened the door to and into new and revealing interior realms.
 A pagan monument, which was dedicated to Roman concord and "all the gods" of the Empire and held an eyeful of secrets under its dome, was translated into the luminous miracles buttressed inside later Medieval cathedrals.
 The domes and ceilings vaulting atop houses of prayer are, in essence, maps for hope in ascendance, but then so were earlier pagan shrines, also founded with the aim of transcendence but built in harmony with a different world view, one that looked out rather than in.
-More than just a change of holy robes, these transformations in sacred space measure the evolution of our culture, constructing the journey of our souls westward, above and beyond.
+More than just a change of holy robes, these transformations in sacred space measure the evolution of our culture, constructing the journey of our souls westward, upward and beyond.